chen-jingliang/hugo/content/post/hello-world/index.md

 ---
-title: Hello World
+title: Hello World！！！
-description: Photo by Benjamin Voros on Unsplash！
+description: Photo by Voros ！
 slug: hello-world
 date: 2025-12-25 00:16:00+0000
-image: cover2.jpg
+image: cover.jpg
 categories:
-    - Example Category
 tags:
     - Example Tag
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)